-In the coming months, many parents of sixth and eighth graders will be anxiously peering into their mailboxes waiting for letters that will tell them if their son or daughter will be admitted to a Boston Exam School, or a private middle or high school.

-What most parents don't realize is the amount of preparation required in order to ensure that the letters bring good news to their homes, and not disappointment.
+This month many parents of 6th and 8th graders will be anxiously peering into their mailboxes waiting for letters that will tell them if their son or daughter will be admitted to a Boston Exam School, or a private middle or high school.
+What most parents don't realize is the amount of preparation required in order to ensure that the letters bring good news to their homes and not disappointment.